pschatzmann/arduino-dlna/README.md

 This library provides the functionality to implement a UPnP/DLNA [device](https://pschatzmann.github.io/arduino-dlna/classtiny__dlna_1_1DLNADeviceMgr.html) and a [control point](https://pschatzmann.github.io/arduino-dlna/classtiny__dlna_1_1DLNAControlPointMgr.html) for Arduino.

-The Digital Living Network Alliance (DLNA) aims to establish interoperability among PCs, consumer appliances, and mobile devices across wired and wireless networks.
-The goal is to provide a common solution for sharing digital media and content services.
+The Digital Living Network Alliance (DLNA) aimed to establish interoperability among PCs, consumer appliances, and mobile devices across wired and wireless networks.
+The goal was to provide a common solution for sharing digital media and content services.
+Thugh this technology can be considered as obsolete, it is still quite useful for some use cases.

+## The Standard

 Reference documentation can be hard to find.
 Therefore I am providing some useful links: